DataDog/hiring-engineers/answers.md

     app.run(host='0.0.0.0', port='5050')
 ```

-Once I felt like I had made the required edits to my app, I enabled the trace-agent via terminal by running `go/bin/trace-agent`.
+Once I felt like I had made the required edits to my app, I started the trace-agent via terminal by running `go/bin/trace-agent`.
 Then in a separate terminal window I navigated to the top level directory of my Flask app and started it with `python dd_flask_app.py`.

 * I saw the following outputs from the trace-app:
 ![trace app output](screenshots/tracer_output.png "Trace App Output")